panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 ## 4. Summary

-The answer to the question of why an immediately resolved promise is processed faster than an immediately timed out timer is simple.
+Why an immediately resolved promise is processed faster than an immediate timer?

-The event loop *priorities* dequeuing jobs from the job queue over the tasks from the task queue.
+Because of the event loop *priorities* dequeuing jobs from the job queue (which stores the fulfilled promises' callbacks) over the tasks from the task queue (which stores timed out `setTimeout()` callbacks).